Legacy of Leadership

 Working with Associated Electric in that goal are the Association of Missouri Electric Cooperatives, the Iowa Association of Electric Cooperatives and the Oklahoma Association of Electric Cooperatives, which assist rural electric cooperatives and promote growth and development of rural America.

-Today, as Associated Electric celebrates nearly 60 years of successfully tackling many challenges, it looks forward as a well-positioned generation and transmission cooperative with generation capacity, financial strength and flexibility and the support of a cohesive three-tiered system.
+As Associated Electric celebrates more than 60 years of success, it looks forward as a well-positioned generation and transmission cooperative featuring diverse generation capacity, a resilient transmission network, financial strength and the support of a cohesive three-tiered system.
+Learn more at www.aeci.org and about electric cooperatives at www.electric.coop.